"And you stare at me in your Jesus Christ pose

 - Tsukune is subjected to this in Rosario + Vampire as punishment after being discovered to be a human.

-- After being detained by the D-Reaper, Beelzemon is positioned this way in Digimon Tamers.
+- After being detained by the D-Reaper, Beelzebumon is positioned this way in Digimon Tamers.

-- Not only him, but Jeri, the person Beelzemon was trying to save, after being mind raped repeatedly for several days by the D-Reaper because she saw her partner being killed for good, since this is the only season of digimon that does not apply Disney Death, powered (probably as a converter, not a generator) the Eldritch Abomination , gets the pleasure of being trapped, crushed and crucified twice with big power cables while getting (judging by her screaming) mind raped further for another week and at the same time desperatly trying to save a friend, who also gets crushed in front of her.
+- Not only him, but Juri, the person Beelzebumon was trying to save, after being Mind Raped repeatedly for several days by the D-Reaper because she saw him kill her partner, powered (probably as a converter, not a generator) the Eldritch Abomination , gets the pleasure of being trapped, crushed and crucified twice with big power cables while getting (judging by her screaming) mind raped further for another week and at the same time desperatly trying to save a friend, who also gets crushed in front of her.
 Did I mention that the D-Reaper tries to both burn and drown her?
 And that she comes out of it better that when she entered?
 Miss badass Asuka from Eva is thrown into a coma after five minutes of similar, if not lighter treatment, even if her problems have a different source.

 - Starting with episode 34 (violent), skipping to ep's 47 (section of the mind rape), ep 49 is when both of them are crushed with glowing cables and she screams (and is possibly mind raped further), and in ep's 50 and 51 unless it was edited by the dub (like fox kids) is where the previously mentioned happens.

 - Ranma ½: The Cloud Cuckoolander Principal Kuno captured Akane and placed her in this predicament offscreen just to blackmail Ranma.
 He didn't count on Akane breaking free almost immediately and kicking him in the face.